lammps/lammps/doc/src/comm_modify.rst

 the default cutoff is set to the sum of the current maximum atomic radii for each type.

-The *cutoff/bytype* option applies to *multi* and automtically sets communication cutoffs for each particle type based on the largest interaction distance between two particles of the same type.
-This method is only compatible with Newton on and the *bytype* neighbor style.
-See the :doc:`neighbor bytype <neighbor>` command for more information.
+The *multi/reduce* option applies to *multi* and automatically sets communication cutoffs for different sized particles based on the largest interaction distance between two particles in the same multi grouping.
+This reduces the number of ghost that need to be communicated This method is only compatible with the *multi* neighbor style and requires only half neighbor lists and Newton on.
+See the :doc:`neighbor multi <neighbor>` command for more information.

 These are simulation scenarios in which it may be useful or even necessary to set a ghost cutoff > neighbor cutoff: